 Open source addiction is also to blame

-Another key reason that DevOps can fail in a typical enterprise is because of an enthrallment with open source.
+Another key reason that DevOps can fail in a typical enterprise that does Agile or Scrum is because of an enthrallment with open source.
 It’s easy to become dependent on open source in the DevOps world because it is such an integral part of the overall culture.
 But the DIY effort and security failings that come along with open source don’t always make it a good fit for every business model—even in an era where “every company is a software company.”

 In practical terms, “If you are an insurance company, you generate revenue by selling insurance policies.
 Do you really want to install a bunch of open source software that you have to maintain, that you have to write the glue for and do the API plugwork and then make certain to update to the latest libraries to shield against vulnerabilities?”
 Scott advocated a balance of open source and vendor supplied code to relieve some of this unnecessary burden on internal DevOps teams.